Building Mentorship Skills for Academic Careers

 - This event has passed.

-In this series of remotely delivered workshops designed for current graduate students and postdocs and open to those in all fields, you will develop essential research mentoring skills, particularly in disciplines where research is conducted collaboratively and in teams.
-Effective mentoring of student research is a key skill influencing everything from research productivity to personal satisfaction.
-Learn best practices for mentoring undergraduate, graduate, and postdoctoral researchers, and develop advising and communication skills needed to lead a research team.
+In this series of interactive workshops designed for current Cornell graduate students and postdocs and open to those in all fields, you will develop essential research mentoring skills, particularly in disciplines where research is conducted collaboratively and in teams.
+Learn best practices for mentoring research students and technicians and develop planning and communication skills needed to guide individual mentees and research teams.

 - Contact Dr. Colleen McLinn, firstname.lastname@example.org or 607-255-2030